Stay right here for our final news roundup and information overload.

 Well, in 1986, that's when things changed.

-You know, when we started giving the drug companies liability protection against all liability when it comes to vaccination, the vaccine schedule went from 16%.
+You know, when we started giving the drug companies liability protection against all liability when it comes to vaccination, the vaccine schedule went from six vaccines to now, you know, over 72.

-Um it's insane if if you want to do something that these if the if the senators want to really look at money and grandstanding, then why don't they just take away the liabilities from the big pharma and then let's see really what happens when it comes to the safety of these these uh drugs.
+If you want to do something, if the senators want to really look at money and grandstanding, then why don't they just take away the liabilities from the big pharma and then let's see really what happens when it comes to the safety of these drugs.

-All right, we'll give you the last word, um, Dr. Finn.
+We'll give you the last word, Dr. Finn.

 I think Americans saw what was on display today.